serafm/K-Means/README.md

 # K-Means Clustering Algorithm

-This project implements the K-Means clustering algorithm in Python.
+This project implements the K-Means clustering algorithm in **Java**.
 The program loads a file containing examples, executes the K-Means algorithm with M centroids, and finally saves the coordinates of the cluster centers.
 The initial position of each centroid is randomly selected from the examples.

 ## Usage